TMUA Prep for UK University Admissions 2026: Key Guide

 Other universities such as Durham, Bath, Nottingham, Sheffield, and Cardiff also recommend TMUA scores for similar quantitative degrees.

-TMUA Exam Format and Syllabus
+TMUA Preparation for UK University Admissions: Format and Syllabus

 The TMUA is a computer‑based examination consisting of two papers, each lasting 2.5 hours.
 Calculators are not allowed.